Jodtke/performance-measures-and-availability-of-European-power-plants/README.md

 Very long runtime
 Start with `--list-partitions`, country/partition filters, and moderate `--partition-jobs`.
 Very high `--n-jobs` or `--unit-jobs` values can be slower because of memory and I/O pressure.

-## 9. What Not to Commit

-- ENTSO-E API tokens.
-- Raw data bundles.
-- Large output, block, parquet, and figure folders if they are reproducible.
-- Local cache folders.